wavestone-cdt/EDRSandblast/README.md

 extracted using `r2pipe`, as implemented in the `ExtractOffsets.py` `Python` script.
 In order to support more Windows versions, the `ntoskrnl.exe` and `wdigest.dll` referenced by [Winbindex](https://winbindex.m417z.com/) can be automatically downloaded (and their offsets extracted).
-This allow to extract offsets from that files which appear in Windows update packages (to date 350+ `ntoskrnl.exe` and 30+ `wdigest.dll` versions).
+This allows to extract offsets from nearly all files that were ever published in Windows update packages (to date 350+ `ntoskrnl.exe` and 30+ `wdigest.dll` versions).

 ## Usage